Israel's borders are currently closed for tourism and leisure travel. Domestically, COVID-19 related are mostly lifted.

 Are the restaurants and bars open in Israel?

-Restaurants, cafes and bars in Israel are open for takeout and delivery.
+Restaurants, bars and cafes in Israel are open.

 Are businesses and attractions open in Israel?

-- Non-essential businesses, shops and malls in Israel are open, with health measures in place.
+- Non-essential businesses and attractions in Israel are open.

 Do I need to wear a face mask in Israel?